 Many hard drives work for both Mac and Windows operating systems.
 Some of these require no particular reconfiguration or installation (some are simply plug-and-play), though others require you to reconfigure for Windows usage or vice versa for Mac usage.

-Some external hard drives for Mac even feature automatic backups, so you don’t have to worry about doing something wrong manually.
+The best external hard drive for Mac even feature automatic backups, so you don’t have to worry about doing something wrong manually.
 Furthermore, the better external hard drives tend to work with Mac’s Time Machine feature, which further simplifies and streamlines things.

 How to keep your external hard drive running smoothly